jannemattilaorgdemo/.github/profile/README.md

 This is wonderful demo org.

-If you're internal employee then go to see our [internal repo structure][internalrepos].
+If you're **internal employee*' and looking to find correct repository, then go to see our [internal repo structure][internalrepos].

 [internalrepos]: https://github.com/jannemattilaorgdemo/repos